 Tip: When using email templates, create different templates for different buyer personas.
 Try different messaging and see what resonates with what audience.

-Create a library of email templates right in your Outlook or Gmail inbox.
-Personalize templates in your campaigns and track the results.
+With Yesware, create a library of email templates right in your Outlook or Gmail inbox, then personalize all templates in your campaigns & track results.
 Download a free trial today.

 Adopt a More Targeted Approach